vectara/vectara-docs/www/docs/api-reference/rest.md

 section.
 These endpoints are automatically derived from the [protobuf definitions](https://github.com/vectara/protos) and take the same parameters.
 At a high level, the `api-endpoint` derives from [services.proto](https://github.com/vectara/protos/blob/main/services.proto) specifically, and the API parameters are in other `.proto` files.

 The translation from the protobuf definitions to REST is:
-- The only `version` currently available is `v1`
+- The only `version` currently available is `v1`.
 - `api-endpoint` is lowercase and has hyphens.
-For example, the gRPC call `CreateCorpus` in services.proto is `/create-corpus`
+For example, the gRPC call `CreateCorpus` in services.proto is `/create-corpus`.
 - API parameters can be sent in either `camelCase` or lowercase with `underscores`.
-  For example, you could submit either `numResults` or `num_results` in the Search API
+  For example, you could submit either `numResults` or `num_results` in the Search API.
-- JSON responses are always returned in `camelCase` form
+- JSON responses are always returned in `camelCase` form.

 ## API Authentication
 All <Config v="names.product"/> APIs are authenticated.
-Indexing and Search APIs can be authenticated via [API Keys](/docs/learn/authentication/api-key-management) however, Admin actions (creating/deleting corpora) must be done via [OAuth 2.0](/docs/learn/authentication/oauth-2).
+Indexing and Search APIs can be authenticated via [API Keys](/docs/learn/authentication/api-key-management).
+However, Admin actions for creating and deleting corpora must be done via [OAuth 2.0](/docs/learn/authentication/oauth-2).

 ## API Playground and OpenAPI Specifications
 You can find up-to-date OpenAPI specifications at [https://docs.vectara.com/vectara-oas.yaml](https://docs.vectara.com/vectara-oas.yaml).
-These are automatically derived from the gRPC protobuf definitions as well.
+These REST API specifications are automatically derived from the gRPC protobuf definitions as well.

 You can use these with tools of your choosing like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).